-Although a point-to-point from Upper Cherrytown Road in the south to Dymond Road in the north, the trail is part of an extensive snowmobile-equestrian-multiple trail network and is in its first 1.7 miles part of the long path.
-The most attractive feature of this hike is the 30-foot cascading Vernooy Falls and swim holes and the remnant of the old spillway for “Cornelius” Vernooy Mill complex.
+Although a point-to-point from Upper Cherrytown Road in the south to Dymond Road in the north, the trail is part of an extensive snowmobile-equestrian-multiple trail network.
+1.7 miles is part of the Long Path.
+This hike’s most attractive feature is the 30-foot cascading Vernooy Falls and swim holes and the old spillway’s remnant for the “Cornelius” Vernooy Mill complex.
 There is not much reason to hike beyond the falls.

 Red Hill Fire Tower (1.2 miles, ascent 900′, yellow markers)